Jessicaf0213/OTP-Cipher-Test-Suite/README.md

 ``unit-test.py`` contains several tests to check whether functions in ``cipher.py`` works as expected.

-In ``cipher.py``, you can generate a one-time-pad by using function ``generatePad(size)".
+In ``cipher.py``, you can generate a one-time-pad by using function ``generatePad(size)``.
 This function will generate a text file called "OPT.txt" in the directory.
 In the file, there will be a given number of randomly selected uppercase letters.
 The number of uppercase letters is decided by the argument size.
 You can also encipher a message using a pad with function ``encipher(pad,plaintxt)``.
 The argument pad represents a series of random uppercase letter, and the argument plaintxt represents the plainmessage that you want to encrypt.
 This function will return a encrypted message.
 You can also decipher a message using a pad with function ``decipher(pad,entxt)``.
 The argument pad represents a series of random uppercase letter, and the argument entxt represents a encrypted message.
 This function will return a decrypted message.